kd2flz/cci-kiosk/README.md

 4. Standalone - They don't need to be on the corporate network to work

 ### But Why Thin Clients?
 Many organizations face a common dilemma: How do they distribute software to employees on various devices spread out around the globe.
-The thin client allows these organizations to offer a competetive computing experience on budget hardware.
+The thin client allows these organizations to offer a competitive computing experience on budget hardware.
 A solution like Citrix not only allows virtual desktops, but also app streaming, providing a secure means of accessing company apps and services on any device, regardless of operating system, specs, or locale.
-That's what enables organizations to upgrade Windows 7 Thin Clients to Linux with neglible changes for users.
+That's what enables organizations to upgrade Windows 7 Thin Clients to Linux with negligible changes for users.

 ## Software Selection
 ### OS